Topic 8: Efficient searching algorithms

 2. Binary search should be implemented using a while loop.
 What condition, involving the variables in question 1, will be true when the binary search ends?
 This condition should be used in your while loop.

 3. Implement binary search in Python.
-If you are struggling, try using pseudocode first.
+If you are struggling, try working the algorithm out on paper first.